Strategic Brief, Decision-Layer Architecture for Agentic AI

 • At least one reusable agent component or use case pattern contributed to the FDE practice library

-• Can represent the FDE function credibly in a sales cycle — readiness assessment as the opening play
+• Can represent the FDE function credibly in a sales cycle, with readiness assessment as the opening play

 Ramp complete